The “War on Cash” in 10 Spine-Chilling Quotes

 I think there is a general desire in American culture right now to find something that is more crafted, more personal.

-As anyone who’s ever received money as a gift will tell you, there’s nothing more impersonal (and, of course, more untraceable and anonymous) than cash.
-Mobile payments will fix that shortcoming.
 8. Chris Skinner, author of The Future of Banking and Digital Bank, drives home the point that digital money doesn’t just offer a more personal touch; it also offers a far more secure payment system, especially with the advent of biometric authentication systems.